homebrew-ec-foss/eBPF-workshop/submissions/README.md

-# Participant: How to Contribute
+# How to submit Assignment / Lab

 **Setup Your Codebase**:
    - **Fork** the repository to your GitHub account and copy it's clone URL